 You see, I didn’t want to steal Halloween from my wife and I wasn’t rooted enough in truth to point the way back to it.
 So, I just weakly subscribed to the truth and I let them do Halloween for a couple more years.

 After some time, my oldest daughter was reading a John Ramirez book, “Armed and Dangerous.”
 In that book, he talks briefly about Halloween.
-Now, if you know who John Ramirez is, you know he is an ex-Satanist who now is on mission for the kingdom; so he knows some stuff about how the other side operates.
+Now, if you know who John Ramirez is, you know he is an ex-Satanist who now is on mission for the kingdom; so he knows more than most about how the other side operates.

 When my daughter brought his material to me and pointed it out, that’s when we had a family talk.
 My wife wasn’t there at this one, but I sat the kids down and I said, “Listen, this has been on my heart for a while.
 You know daddy hasn’t been participating in Halloween.
 Your sister brought this to me.
 I want to take your temperature.
 Are you okay with coming out of Halloween?
 Because that’s what I would want for this family.
 It’s not spiritually healthy.”
 The kids were okay with it.
 The older two were pretty much grown out of it by then anyways; they were early teens.
 The younger two were like, “Oh, okay.
 Well, if everybody else is out, we can be out too.”

 Let’s get into what does Halloween really look like?
 Should Christians be celebrating Halloween?
 Many Christians celebrate holidays without actually knowing their origins.
-For sure, there are several major holidays that Christians participate in that had pagan origins, but Halloween’s a little bit different.
+For sure, there are at least a couple major holidays that Christians participate in that had pagan origins (think Christmas and Easter), but Halloween’s a little bit different.

 You can’t dive into the origins of Halloween without tripping across the Druids.